jacobireland/MoodMates/README.md

 3) run "npx install expo" and "npm i --save react-native-sliders"

-4) download expo go app on your phone
+4) download expo go app on your phone (make sure phone and computer are connected to the same wifi network)

 5) run "npx expo start"